-It happens every year: the babies head back to school, brimming with pep and enthusiasm — and return home with every nasty germ known to mankind, poised to take down the entire family (maybe even the block), like a modern-day, nuclear holocaust.
-This usually happens within the first couple weeks of school, like clockwork.
-You’ve got your usual offenders: the common cold, flu, and various stomach viruses.
+It happens every year: our children head back to school, brimming with pep and enthusiasm — and return home with every nasty germ known to humankind, poised to take down the entire family (maybe even the block), like a modern-day nuclear holocaust.
+This usually happens within the first couple of weeks of school, like clockwork.
+You’ve got your usual offenders: the common cold, the flu, and various stomach viruses.
 And then there’s Hand, Foot, and Mouth Disease…

 What is Hand, Foot, and Mouth Disease?

-The virus is spread through close personal contact (kissing), the air (through coughing and sneezing), contact with feces, and contact with contaminated objects and surfaces (like touching doorknobs).
-The virus usually affects children and babies five years and younger, but can sometimes occur in adults.
-While it is possible to become infected by swallowing recreational water (like in a swimming pool), the CDC says this is not very common.
-However, it’s more common if the water is contaminated with feces from an infected person.
-(Think a small child who has an accident in a public pool.)
+The virus is spread through close personal contact (kissing), contact with respiratory droplets containing virus particles (through coughing and sneezing), contact with feces (for example, while changing diapers), and contact with contaminated objects and surfaces (like touching doorknobs).
+The virus usually affects children and babies five years and younger but can sometimes occur in adults.
+While you can become infected by swallowing recreational water (like in a swimming pool), the CDC says this is not very common.
+However, it’s more common if the water is contaminated with feces from an infected person (a small child who has an accident in a public pool).

 What are the symptoms?

 Outbreaks of the disease are most common during the warm summer and early fall months.
 Just in time for back-to-school!
+Diagnosis is made clinically with the history and visual examination and does not usually require any testing.
 Keep an eye out for these symptoms: